Customers often look through a company’s online self-service tool first when they seek solutions to their issues or questions.

 6. Make your content SEO optimized

-Second, index your knowledge base using the right search engine optimization (SEO) tools.
+Second, index your self-service portal using the right search engine optimization (SEO) tools.
 This will make your articles visible to any internet users browsing in popular search engines like Google.

 Third, ensure you include keywords for each article.
 Any internet users looking for information on topics like the ones you have published should find your article in the list.

-Lastly, make sure to add your knowledge base link to any platform you get an opportunity to.
+Lastly, make sure to add your self-service portal’s link to any platform you get an opportunity to.
 The more places you include your link, the higher the audience reached.
 This is a great marketing strategy for your brands.
 A great informative article can be all that a potential client needs to get on board and do business with your company.

 7. Evaluate, maintain, and regularly improve your articles